owncloud/helm-charts/README.md

 # ownCloud Chart Repo

-This reposity contains [helm charts](https://helm.sh/) to deploy different ownCloud projects, like ocis and Phoenix, on Kubernetes.

-The chart repository will be available at [owncloud.github.io/charts](owncloud.github.io/charts).
+> **DEPRECATED**: Helm Charts for ownClodu 10 will be managed at https://github.com/owncloud-docker/helm-charts/